 Do Microgreens Regrow After Cutting?

 Microgreens can regrow, but not all varieties will.
-When you harvest most microgreens, you’re generally cutting them off right above the soil line and that means you’re taking the leaves, and the leave are what is required for photosynthesis and plant growth.
+When you harvest most microgreens, you’re generally cutting them off right above the soil line and that means you’re taking the leaves, and the leaves are what is required for photosynthesis and plant growth.

 When you cut all the leaves off of a plant, its chances of regrowth are slim to none.